 For mammals, like us, the definition of each individual’s biological gender occurs during the genetic constitution of the embryo and develops along with the fetus’ growth, still in the mother's womb.
 Some species of reptiles, however, develop their gender differently, as is the case with green turtles.

-The development of the turtles’ genitalia is defined by an exogenous (external) factor to the fetus: temperature.
-The mothers lay eggs and the temperature of the soil and water is determinant.
+The development of the turtles’ genitalia is defined by an external factor to the fetus: temperature.
+When green turtle mothers lay eggs, the temperature of the soil and water is the determining factor.
 If it is below 29.3 °C, more males are born; above 29.3 °C, more females are born.

 Global warming puts the future of green turtles at risk

-For the scientists and authors of the study, there is no doubt about the direct correlation between global warming and the imbalance between female and male green turtles.
-Historical temperatures of sand, sea, and air of Raine Island were analyzed between 1960 and 2016.
+For scientists and authors of this study, there is no doubt about the direct correlation between global warming and the imbalance between female and male green turtles.
+Historical temperatures of sand, sea, and air of Raine Island have been analyzed from 1960 until 2016.
 The study found that, since the 1990s, there has been a consistent increase in heat measurement.